 It Wasn’t “Just Anxiety”: Recognizing the Signs of Postpartum Trauma

 Welcome to the silent epidemic of postpartum trauma.
-Where the language we’ve been handed—"baby blues," "adjustment period," "postpartum anxiety"—misses the mark.
+Where the language we’ve been handed, "baby blues," "adjustment period," "postpartum anxiety," misses the mark.
 Misses you.
+What is birth trauma if not this very misnaming of your lived experience?

 Trauma Isn’t Just a Flashback Thing